msiegler-google/go-to-production/RISK_MITIGATION_PLAN.md

 *   **Input Validation and Sanitization:** Strengthen the application code to perform strict input validation on all user-supplied data to prevent injection attacks.
 Use prepared statements for all database queries (which is already being done) to prevent SQL injection.
 *   **Content Security Policy (CSP):** Implement a strict Content Security Policy to mitigate the risk of cross-site scripting (XSS) and other code injection attacks.
 *   **Regular Security Scanning:** Integrate automated security scanning tools into the CI/CD pipeline.
 This includes static application security testing (SAST) to find vulnerabilities in the source code and dynamic application security testing (DAST) to scan the running application for vulnerabilities.

+#### 9. Mitigating GKE Control Plane or Infrastructure Failure

+**Proposal:** Implement an alternative, simpler deployment target for critical fallback scenarios, leveraging a different compute service.

+**Details:**
+*   **Alternative Runtime (Cloud Run):** For critical services, deploy a redundant copy of the application to Google Cloud Run.
+Cloud Run offers a fully managed, serverless platform for containerized applications, abstracting away Kubernetes complexities and providing a separate failure domain from GKE's control plane.
+*   **Traffic Management and Failover:** Configure a global load balancer (e.g., Google Cloud Load Balancer) to direct traffic between the primary GKE deployment and the fallback Cloud Run service.
+Health checks would enable automatic routing to Cloud Run if the GKE service becomes unhealthy.
+*   **Simplicity and Cost-Effectiveness:** Cloud Run provides a simpler operational model and scales down to zero, making it a cost-effective standby solution for disaster recovery.
+The application would need to be designed to be stateless or capable of connecting to the shared Cloud SQL instance.